 How Online Advertising Influences Content

 Most online content is free because advertisers pay.
 News sites, social media, video platforms, and countless websites depend on advertising revenue.
+According to the Interactive Advertising Bureau (IAB), US digital advertising revenue reached $225 billion in 2023, making it the dominant funding mechanism for online content of all kinds.
 This dependency creates relationships between advertisers and content creators that shape what gets made and how.

 This article explains how online advertising influences content, from revenue models through the pressures they create.